jyj5558/theta/README.md

 ```

 Record population-level Watterson's theta, Tajima's D, Fu and Li's F, Heterozygosity, F(ROH) >= 100kb, and F(ROH) >= 1mb in Google doc spreadsheet.
-Also record individual-level Heterozygosity in ascending order of SRR numbers (as the same order of individual depth and breadth for statistical correlation test later).
+Also record individual-level Heterozygosity in ascending order of SRR numbers (as the same order of individual depth and breadth for statistical correlation test later; the samples should have been automatiaclly sorted and processed in the ascending order in step3 and so in downstream steps, so nothing needs to be done to sort them, but just double-check.).

 #################################
 #################################